For Kurt Vile, 'settling down' doesn't necessarily mean 'staying still' - NewsBreak

 For Kurt Vile, 'settling down' doesn't necessarily mean 'staying still'

 Kurt Vile has always been a Philly guy — it's where he grew up; it's where he started his music career.
-The cover artwork for one of his albums is even immortalized as a mural in Philly's Fishtown neighborhood.
-But it's only in the last couple of years that Kurt's had the time to truly settle down in his own little patch of the city after years of non-stop touring.
-Not that "settling down" necessarily means "staying still."
+The cover artwork for one of his albums is...www.gpb.org

-Kurt's latest album is titled (watch my moves) and he joins me to talk about the moves he's been making, who he's been working with and lots more.
-You'll also hear songs from his new album, including some live solo performances that were recorded during his Free At Noon concert, hosted by WXPN in Philadelphia.
-Hear the complete session in the audio player above.
+Kurt Vile has always been a Philly guy — it's where he grew up; it's where he started his music career.
+The cover artwork for one of his albums is...www.gpb.org

 Comments / 0